CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 As Helmi is only a 5 qubit machine, you can also test and run algorithms on your own machines.
 For Qiskit the python environment can be installed via `pip install qiskit-iqm`, for Cirq `pip install cirq-iqm`.

-When you are ready to run your circuits on Helmi it is recommended that you ready the [Getting started guide](../../support/tutorials/helmi_quick/), which will cover everything you need before submitting your first job.
+When you are ready to run your circuits on Helmi it is recommended that you read the [Getting started guide](../helmi_quick/), which will cover everything you need before submitting your first job.

 ## Pilot Phase Software